INISW/INISW6/README.md

-# ToC with CCTV
+# TOC in CCTV
-This is First project about Tracking with Caption with CCTV
+This is First project about Tracking Object with Caption in CCTV

 ## Demo of Tracking with Caption
 #### * Main page for video input